accesscode-2-1/gingerbread/unit-0/week-8.md

 Rosmary Fermin

-Last week’s goal -
+Last week’s goal - Understand how to use android studio to implement android program

-What went well (what goals did you meet?) -
-What could have gone better (what were some challenges you faced?
+What went well (what goals did you meet?) - I was able to complete and understand the first android studio exercise What could have gone better (what were some challenges you faced?
 Did you overcome them?
+How?) - Everything was a challenge.
-How?) - What is your goal for next week? -
-What do you need help with? (peers sign up to help if they can) -
+What is your goal for next week? - to complete any missed exercises for unit 1 What do you need help with? (peers sign up to help if they can) - I need help with completing exercises

 Janneisy Vidals